redis/redis-vl-python/README.md

 1. **Index Management**: RedisVL allows for indices to be created, updated, and deleted with ease.
 A schema for each index can be defined in yaml or directly in python code and used throughout the lifetime of the index.

-2. **Vector Creation**: RedisVL integrates with OpenAI and other embedding providers to make the process of creating vectors straightforward.
+2. **Embedding Creation**: RedisVL integrates with OpenAI and other text embedding providers to simplify the process of vectorizing unstructured data. *Image support coming soon.*

 3. **Vector Search**: RedisVL provides robust search capabilities that enable you to query vectors synchronously and asynchronously.
 Hybrid queries that utilize tag, geographic, numeric, and other filters like full-text search are also supported.

+4. **Powerful Abstractions**
-4. **Semantic Caching**: ``LLMCache`` is a semantic caching interface built directly into RedisVL.
-It allows for the caching of generated output from LLM models like GPT-3 and others.
+    - **Semantic Caching**: `LLMCache` is a semantic caching interface built directly into RedisVL.
+It allows for the caching of generated output from LLMs like GPT-3 and others.
 As semantic search is used to check the cache, a threshold can be set to determine if the cached result is relevant enough to be returned.
 If not, the model is called and the result is cached for future use.
-This can increase the QPS and reduce the cost of using LLM models.
+This can increase the QPS and reduce the cost of using LLM models in production.

 ## 😊 Quick Start